Wire Mesh for Rabbit Hutches & Runs

 Mesh Size

 Both types of mesh come in different gauges (thicknesses).
 The lower the gauge the thicker the wire.
-19 gauge (approx. 1 mm) is the standard for aviaries/small animal housing but you can use 16 gauge (approx 1.6mm) or higher for added protection.
+19 gauge (approx. 1 mm) is the standard for aviaries/small animal housing but you can use 16 gauge (approx 1.6mm) or thicker for added protection.

 Attaching Mesh